View current

 • Review insurance coverage

-The ERS team will conduct an annual review of the effectiveness and implementation of this procedure and provide a report of findings and recommendations to the VCRCC.
+(42) The Enterprise Risk team will conduct an annual review of the effectiveness and implementation of this Procedure and provide a report of findings and recommendations to the Vice-Chancellor's Risk and Compliance Committee (VCRCC).

-The following reports on the Incident Management Procedure will be produced:
+(43) The following reports on this Procedure will be produced:

 Report Title